sriiramm/Readmission-risk-cds/README.md

 🏥 30-Day Readmission Risk — Clinical Decision Support System (CDS) End-to-end healthcare analytics project focused on cost-optimal, capacity-constrained decision making.

+This project demonstrates how machine learning can be translated into real operational and financial decisions in healthcare.
+Instead of stopping at readmission risk prediction, I reframed the problem as a capacity-constrained intervention allocation challenge—selecting which patients to intervene on each day given limited staff and budget.
+Using real hospital data, cost-sensitive optimization, and operational simulation, the system identifies a staffing “sweet spot” that maximizes net savings while controlling false positives.
+Under conservative assumptions, the prototype estimates ~$1.7M in annual net savings for a mid-size hospital, with full transparency via SHAP explanations and fairness diagnostics.
+The project reflects how data science is applied in practice: balancing accuracy, cost, capacity, and equity.

 📌 Problem Statement